Ramoun-Training/computer_science_by_ramoun/computer/software/tools/programming_related_tools/version_control/git/git.md

 ## Git Flow

-1. go to github.com and create a new repo.
+1. go to github.com and create a new repo or fork a repo that you like.
-2. clone the repo to your local machine.
+2. clone the repo to your local machine `git clone <link-of-repo>`.
 3. make some changes.
 4. track those changes using `git add .`.
 5. commit changes to the repo with `git commit -m "This is the title" -m "This is the description"`.